laurentperrinet/laurentperrinet.github.io/content/publication/simoncini-11-pattern/index.md

+---
----abstract: In order to analyze the characteristics of a rich dynamic visual environment, the visual system must integrate information collected at different scales through different spatiotemporal frequency channels.
+abstract: In order to analyze the characteristics of a rich dynamic visual environment, the visual system must integrate information collected at different scales through different spatiotemporal frequency channels.
 Still, it remains unclear how reliable representations of motion direction or speed are elaborated when presented with